cosmos/sdk-tutorials/b9lab-content/4-running-a-chain/04-node-api-and-cli.md

 $ make build
 ```

-This may take a few minutes.
-It will create a build folder and a simapp binary:
+The build takes a few minutes and creates a `build` folder and a `simapp` binary:

 ```bash
 $ ls build